hmemcpy/hmemcpy.com/source/_posts/2021-11-19-parsing-encoding-dependent-protocols-with-scodec.md

 }
 ```

-This did the job (and also got a thumbs up from Michael Pilquist, the creator of scodec, on the [scodec Discord](https://discord.gg/wKn3cpfRVz)!
+This did the job, and also got a thumbs up from Michael Pilquist, the creator of scodec, on the [scodec Discord](https://discord.gg/wKn3cpfRVz)!

 Finally, we can parse the X9.37 file using this top-level definition: